delanaeini/MyMDb/README.md

-# usePopcorn (in progress)
+# MyMDb

-React hooks practice in form of a movies/watched-movies list
+A React app to search, rate, and add movies to a personal watched-movies list

 ## Installation